• Repositioning Africa’s Place in the Classroom: Knowledge, Communication, and Innovation

 Zoom

 Theme: Legislative Systems Session 1 TIPSS is a teacher-led program for teachers of AP Comparative Government and their students.
-TIPSS partners with over a dozen NRCs to help teachers and students understand the issues in the world.
-Meetings are held two nights (in a row) each month.
-Each meeting features three 20-minute presentations by experts, […]
+TIPSS partners with over a dozen NRCs to help teachers and […]

 • Global Read Webinar with Rimma Onoseta